akashnag/autosim/README.md

 AutoSim
 =====================

 AutoSim is a free automata simulator for students and educators.
 Written in Java, it is a command-line based utility that runs on any OS that supports Java.
 With AutoSim, you can not only determine the final state or stack/tape contents, you can also trace through the execution states as well, from the initial to the final states.
-It currently supports DFAs, NFAs, Moore machines, Mealy machines, DPDAs, NPDAs, CFGs, as well as Standard Turing Machines.
+It currently supports DFAs, NFAs, Moore machines, Mealy machines, DPDAs, NPDAs, CFGs (derivation), as well as Standard Turing Machines.
+It also supports NFA to Regex conversion.

 ### Compilation